oracle-livelabs/apex/event-mangement/4-chat-assistant/4-ui-apex-assistant.md

     !["Click App Builder"](images/edit-page.png "")

+    >Note: Page number may vary depending on your application.

 3. Select **Events** region.
 In the Property Editor, select the following:

     - Identification > Type: **Content Row**